guillermo-navas-palencia/optbinning/README.rst

 Getting started
 ===============

-Please visit the OptBinning documentation (**current** release) http://gnpalencia.org/optbinning/.
-If your are new to OptBinning, you can get started following the `tutorials <http://gnpalencia.org/optbinning/tutorials.html>`_ and checking the API references.
+Please visit the OptBinning documentation (**current** release) https://gnpalencia.org/optbinning/.
+If you are new to OptBinning, you can get started by following the `tutorials <https://gnpalencia.org/optbinning/tutorials.html>`_ and checking the API references.

 Tutorials
 ---------